Ultrawipf/OpenFFBoard-configurator/README.md

 Incorrect settings may cause unintended movements or damage hardware.

-On older windows versions CDC drivers may not load automatically.
+On older windows versions (older than Windows 10) CDC drivers may not load automatically.

 Then you need to manually install for example the STM VCP driver for the device.
 (We will provide an installer later)